brooklynrail/brooklynrail-platform/content/people/elaine-angelopoulos.md

-  the following group exhibitions: _The Right to Breathe_, curated by Sozita Goudouna; _Still Utopia: Islands, Exquisite Corpse drawings_, curated by Simonetta Moro, and Aga Ousseinov, at Gallery MC and the Circolo Ricreativo Culturale, Venice, Italy; and _Body_, curated by Katya Grokhovsky in the Art in Odd Places Performance Festival and Exhibition in New York City. "
+  the following group exhibitions: _The Right to Breathe_, curated by Sozita Goudouna; _Still Utopia: Islands, Exquisite Corpse drawings_, curated by Simonetta Moro, and Aga Ousseinov, at Gallery MC and the Circolo Ricreativo Culturale, Venice, Italy; and _Body_, curated by, curated by Katya Grokhovsky in the Art in Odd Places Performance Festival and Exhibition in New York City.
+  "
 portraits:
   - media: 2022/04/elaine-angelopoulos
 website: http://elaineangelopoulos.com/